 Heat generated by the packaged IC and increase in voltage supplies have an adverse effect on the device power consumption.
-In order to control its functional and maximum design temperature limits, IDT recommends at a minimum to have adequate airflow.
-The typical and maximum power numbers provided below take into consideration the following characteristics, Theta Ja = 11°C/W with 2m/s of airflow.
+In order to control its functional and maximum design temperature limits, IDT recommends at a minimum to use a heat sink.
+The typical and maximum power numbers provided below take into consideration the heat sink with the following characteristics, Theta $Ja = 3.3^{\circ}$ C/W with 1m/s of airflow.
 For more information on thermal analysis, see Thermal Characteristics.